edb-gjengen/aktiv-web/wp-content/plugins/user-role-editor/readme.txt

 https://translate.wordpress.org/projects/wp-plugins/user-role-editor/

 == Changelog ==
+= [4.28] 20.10.2016 =
+* New: WooCommerce plugin user capabilities (if exist) are grouped separately.
+* Update: Temporally raised permissions flag is taken into account when checking, if user has a superadmin privileges.
+WordPress is_super_admin() function was replaced with custom wrapper to define if current user is a real superadmin or just a local admin with the temporally raised (add/edit users pages) permissions.

+= [4.27.2] 15.09.2016 =
+* Update: There was a conflict with plugins which use a '|' character at the custom user capabilities: e.g. 'Nginx Helper | Config' from "Nginx Helper' plugin.
+* Fix: PHP notice was removed: Undefined property: URE_Role_View::$multisite in wp-content/plugins/user-role-editor/includes/classes/view.php on line 143
+* Fix: WordPress multisite: Settings link under the URE plugin at the plugins list leads to the network admin now, not to the the single site settings page, which does not exist.
+* Fix: WordPress multisite: conflict with "Visual Composer" plugin was resolved: single site administrators could now use Visual Composer editor.
+* Fix: WordPress multisite: changed role name was not replicated to other sites when user clicked "Update" with "Apply to All Sites" option turned ON.

 = [4.27.1] 22.08.2016 =
 * Update: There was a conflict with plugins which use a '/' character at the custom user capabilities: e.g. vc_access_rules_backend_editor/disabled_ce_editor from Visual Composer.